Scott Wiener: HIV and LGBT issues

 In September 2014, in an online essay on The Huffington Post, Wiener revealed that he was taking Truvada, a pre-exposure prophylaxis (PrEP) that reduces the risk of HIV infection.
-Wiener stated that he disclosed his usage of PrEP in an effort to reduce the stigma around taking the HIV prevention medication.
-Wiener also cited the need for more awareness and expanding access as other keys for making PrEP successful.
-He also worked with David Campos to support ensuring low-cost access to Truvada for pre-exposure prophylaxis against HIV after Wiener revealed his own PrEP use.
+Wiener said he disclosed his usage of PrEP in an effort to reduce the stigma around it.
+He also cited the need for more awareness and expanding access as other keys for making PrEP successful.
+He worked with David Campos to support ensuring low-cost access to Truvada for pre-exposure prophylaxis against HIV after Wiener revealed his own PrEP use.

 As a member of the Board's budget committee, Wiener advocated for HIV/AIDS services and restoring lost federal funds.
 In 2016, he helped secure funding for San Francisco's Getting to Zero effort, which aims to end all new HIV infections in San Francisco.

 In 2016, he introduced a bill, passed by the Board, barring the city from doing business with companies based in states that have laws that bar policies banning discrimination against lesbian, gay, bisexual, and transgender people, such as North Carolina, Tennessee, and Mississippi.
-The law was repealed by the Board in April 2023 because it had been determined to be ineffective as well as increased costs for the city by up to 20%.
+The Board repealed the law in 2023 because it had been determined to be ineffective as well as increased costs for the city by up to 20%.